 Air Fryer Corned Beef Hash Breakfast

-I'm so looking forward to my Corned Beef Dinner tonight, aren't you?
+I'm so looking forward to enjoying my Corned Beef with Beer for dinner for St. Patrick's Day, aren't you?
 All that moist and salty corned beef mixed with potatoes and carrots.
 Yum!
 I'm also dreaming of all the delicious dishes I can make with the leftovers too.

 It's also pretty tasty if you add a little bacon fat to cook it in.
-What, you don't save your bacon grease in a jar in the freezer?
+What, you don't save your bacon grease in a jar in the freezer?!
 You should!
 It flavors all sorts of wonderful dishes and makes fried eggs a real standout.
-Now, back to the recipe.

-How to make Corned Beef Hash with Eggs
+How to Make Corned Beef Hash with Eggs

 - Place 1-2 tablespoons of bacon grease in the pan along with all the cut up ingredients.
 Spread them out evenly.

-- Cook the hash at 390 degrees for 10 minutes.
+- Cook the corned beef hash at 390 degrees for 10 minutes.

 - Make 2 wells and crack an egg into each of the wells.
 One important factor here is that the eggs should be at room temperature.
-You can either leave out on the counter for 20 minutes or place in a warm cup of water for 5 minutes.
+You can either leave it out on the counter for 20 minutes or place it in a warm cup of water for 5 minutes.

 Other Recipes for St. Patrick's Day